 - NEW YORK: Ciaffone v.
 Ciaffone 645 N.Y.S.2d 549 (1996) That diamond ring your husband gave your for an anniversary present is half his if you divorce

 - Colette Dipierro v.
 Christopher Reinhold on how to get your engagement ring back after a breakup

 - Marital Gifts: Why Long Island surgeon Dr. Batista’s kidney belongs to them both

 - BERLIN: Judge rules that in-laws should be repaid gifts to couple if marriage ends in divorce

-- Can I keep the engagement ring after a breakup?
+- Can I keep the engagement ring after a breakup or divorce?

 - Paris Hilton reportedly mulls over marriage proposal; is this a smart strategy to classify the engagement ring as a “pre-marital gift”?